rsliter/rsliter.github.com/source/_posts/2014-01-12-a-meal-fit-for-a-climber-of-mountains.markdown

 ---
 layout: post
-title: "A meal fit for a climber of mountains"
+title: "A meal fit for a mountain climber"
 date: 2014-01-12 14:23
 comments: true
 categories: